claudiacp6/K_Nearest_Neighbors/README.md

        y_test = (X_test[:, 0] + X_test[:, 1] > 1).astype(int)

-*y_train = (X_train[:, 0] + X_train[:, 1] > 1).astype(int)*: Calcula a soma dos elementos em cada linha de X_train e verifica se essa soma é maior que 1.
-O resultado é um array booleano, que é então convertido para inteiros (0 ou 1) usando astype(int).
-Isso cria os rótulos de classe binária com base na condição mencionada.
+*y_train = (X_train[:, 0] + X_train[:, 1] > 1).astype(int)*: Calculates the sum of the elements in each row of X_train and checks if this sum is greater than 1.
+The result is a boolean array, which is then converted to integers (0 or 1) using astype(int).
+This creates the binary class labels based on the mentioned condition.

-O modelo com os dados criados é treinado com a função *fit* e as previsões são geradas e armazenadas na variável predictions, com K=3.
+The model with the created data is trained with the fit function and the predictions are generated and stored in the variable predictions, with K=3.

        knn = KNN(k=3)
        knn.fit(X_train, y_train)

        predictions = knn.predict(X_test)

-Para a visualização gráfica:
+For graphical visualization:

        plt.figure(figsize=(10, 6))